Why People Gamble,

 B.F.
 Skinner conducted a famous experiment in the 1960s in which

-test pigeons got a food pellet if they pressed a lever.
-When
+test pigeons always got a food pellet if they pressed a lever.

-Skinner modified the lever so that it sometimes randomly awarded a
+When Skinner modified the lever so that it only sometimes awarded a

 Some games, like electromechanical slots, are designed with a